 Styles went on to say that he would not be surprised if the WWE Championship changed hands at a SmackDown Live house show at some point down the line.

 "You never know.
 Who knows?"

-And if winning the U.S. Championship at Madison Square Garden wasn’t memorable enough, exactly four months later to the day, Styles defeated Jinder Mahal on a November 7th, 2017 episode of SmackDown Live.
+And if winning the US Championship at Madison Square Garden wasn’t memorable enough, exactly four months later to the day, Styles defeated Jinder Mahal on a November 7th, 2017, episode of SmackDown Live.

-An absolutely huge 2017 for AJ Styles, winning the U.S. Championship on a Madison Square Garden house show and winning a World Championship outside North America, two huge milestones.
+An absolutely huge 2017 for AJ Styles, winning the US Championship on a Madison Square Garden house show and winning a World Championship outside North America, two huge milestones.
 2018 has also been kind to AJ Styles, as he is still WWE Champion as we make our way over the halfway mark of the year.